 William U. Shipley, MD

-Andres Soriano Professor of Radiation Oncologly, Department of Radiation Oncology, Harvard Medical School
+Andres Soriano Distinguished Professor of Radiation Oncology, Department of Radiation Oncology, Harvard Medical School

 Chair, Genitourinary Oncology Unit, Massachusetts General Hospital